ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/core_servers/collision_monitor/configuring_collision_detector_node.md

 Type: `string` Default: `N/A`

 :   Type of polygon shape.
-Available values are `polygon`, `circle`.
+Available values are `"polygon"`, `"circle"`.
 Causes an error, if not specialized.

 ### **`<polygon_name>.points`**